Home The Glasshouses

 Mediterranean House

-This house preserves something of the atmosphere of a Victorian conservatory or Orangery.
-This early type of glasshouse was a popular feature of the houses of prosperous families in the last century.
-The central beds are planted with a wide range of citrus varieties.
+This house preserves some of the atmospheres of a Victorian conservatory or orangery.
+This early type of glasshouse was popular in wealthy families’ homes throughout the last century.
+The central beds are planted with a diverse selection of citrus varieties.

 Arid House